equinor/vds-slice/docs/attribute.md

 ## Response
 On success (200) the multipart/mixed response consists of n parts.
-The first part is json document with metadata about the attributes.Each of the next n - 1 parts contains one attribute.
+The first part is a json document with metadata about the attributes.
+Each of the next n - 1 parts contains one attribute.
 The ordering of the attributes from the request is preserved.

 ### Metadata part
 *Content-Type: application/json*
 Metadata related to the returned horizon, such as data shape.
-See the Horizon data model.
+See the AttributeMetadata data model.

 ### Data part(s)
 *Content-Type: application/octet-stream*